jc1122/portfolio_management/README.md

 The first run builds a cached index (≈40 s for ~62k files); subsequent runs can omit `--force-reindex` for <3 s incremental updates.

+> **Heads-up:** The matching heuristics now cover common TSX, Xetra, Euronext, Swiss, and Brussels suffixes.
+If venues such as Xetra still appear in the unmatched report, confirm that the corresponding Stooq directory bundles (e.g., `d_de_txt/…`) have been unpacked—those files are absent from the current repository snapshot.

 ## Status
 - Documentation and repository scaffolding complete.
 - Stooq data preparation script delivers matched tradeable price panels with cached indexing and multicore exports.